 To download, copy and paste the link from the download page to the Kapwing iOS app (available here) and then click “Save to device."

 Thanks for reading!
-I hope this article helps Apple users everywhere rotate videos on iOS.
+I hope this article helps Apple users everywhere rotate videos on iPhones.
 Check out the Kapwing Studio for more helpful, free web tools for mobile video creators.